Feel It Still: Commercial performance

 The song became the band's first to top both the Billboard Alternative Songs and the Adult Alternative Songs charts.
 Taking six weeks to do so, it is the fastest an artist has achieved their first chart-topper on the latter chart since Mumford & Sons' "I Will Wait" took three weeks to reach number one.
 "Feel It Still" also climbed to number four on the Billboard Hot 100, becoming their first entry on the chart.
-The song also peaked at number one on the Russian and Mexican airplay charts, and peaked inside the top 20 in France and Switzerland.
-"Feel It Still" has spent twenty weeks at number one on the Alternative Songs chart, becoming the longest-running number-one song on that chart, beating out "Madness" by Muse, which spent 19 weeks at the top from 2012 to 2013.
+The song also peaked at number one on the Russian and Mexican airplay charts and in the top 20 in France and Switzerland.
+"Feel It Still" spent 20 weeks at number one on the Alternative Songs chart, becoming the longest-running number-one song on that chart, beating out "Madness" by Muse, which spent 19 weeks at the top from 2012 to 2013.
+In February 2021, for the 25th anniversary of Adult Alternative Songs, Billboard ranked "Feel It Still" at number 4 on its list of the 100 most successful songs in the chart's history; in September 2023, the magazine ranked the song at number 5 on a similar retrospective list for the 35th anniversary of Alternative Songs.

 In Billboard's November 11, 2017 issue, "Feel It Still" joined the list of songs since 2003 to have reached number one on six of the major airplay charts: Radio Songs, Pop Songs, Adult Pop Songs, Alternative Songs, Adult Alternative Songs and Dance/Mix Show Airplay.
 Portugal.
 The Man is the first act to accomplish this feat since Gotye and Kimbra with "Somebody That I Used to Know" in 2012; they are the only artists to have a number-one Alternative and Adult Alternative single also reach number one on the Dance/Mix Show Airplay since the chart's launch in August 2003.
-They are now also one of twelve acts to have achieved the feat of having reached number one on six or more airplay charts.The YouTube video has more than 326,000,000 views.
+They are now also one of twelve acts to have achieved the feat of having reached number one on six or more airplay charts.
+The YouTube video has more than 362,000,000 views.